Chilotam1/-Customer-Segmentation-for-a-Subscription-Service-/README.md

    2. Using Excel formulas to calculate subscription duration for each customer

 #### 4.2 SQL Queries and Data Analysis
-- Data Import: Importing the cleaned Excel data into SQL Server.
+- Data Import: Importing the data into SQL Server.
-- Data Transformation: Using SQL queries to filter, group, and aggregate data.
+- Data Transformation: Using SQL queries to remove null values, filter, group, and aggregate data.

 #### 4.3 PowerBi Dashboard Development
 - Data Import: Importing the raw data into Power BI